 And SQL Profiler doesn’t catch any queries sent to the data source;

-Now that you learned about the challenge, is a good time to talk about the third storage mode; Dual.
+Now that you learned about the challenge, it is a good time to talk about the third storage mode; Dual.

 Dual Storage Mode

-Dual storage mode is built to cover a scenario like above.
+The Dual storage mode is built to cover a scenario like the above.
 With Dual storage mode, one table can act either as DirectQuery or Import respective to the relationship to other tables.
 Dual storage mode is the secret sauce of Composite mode and aggregation in Power BI.
 Let’s see how this mode works.

 When you set the storage mode of a table to Dual, for example, DimDate, you get a warning that this process may take some time.
-The reason is that with changing the storage mode to Dual, you will get a copy of that table in the memory.
+The reason is that by changing the storage mode to Dual, you will get a copy of that table in the memory.

 Because this table is connected to an Import table (Sales Agg), and as a result, the Dual storage mode acts like an Import table storage.
-Everything will be queried from the memory.
+Everything will be queried from memory.

 If you have the Dual storage mode table, used in a visualizing alongside a DirectQuery table, similar to below:

 This visualization will send a query to the data source, as you can see in the SQL Profiler track below;